 BeyondCorp Enterprise enables enterprises to create advanced rules that provide context based application access.
 However, when you apply multiple access rules to resources, from location restrictions to device rules, it can make it difficult to understand how the policies are evaluated and why an end user has or doesn't have access to the target resource.

-The Policy Troubleshooter enables an administrator to identify why access fails, and if required, change the policy and instruct the end user to modify their context to allow access or remove the binding to deny unexpected access.
+The Policy Troubleshooter enables you to identify why access succeeds or fails, and if required, change the policy and instruct the end user to modify their context to allow access or remove the binding to deny unexpected access.

 The Policy Troubleshooter is a valuable tool for organizations that need to apply multiple rules to multiple resources for different groups of users.